WEDE-5020-POE/wede-5020-poe-MiyaSM-4/README.md

 Mission <br>
 Our mission is to create a Luxury escape for clients no pricing confusions and provide a modern presence<br>
-Target Audience                                                                                                                         Busy professionals and parents who want a luxury escape without the stress of difficult booking.
+Target Audience<br>                                                                                                                      Busy professionals and parents who want a luxury escape without the stress of difficult booking.